Ridiculusmus

+Ridiculusmus is a British theatre company founded in 1992 by Angus Barr, Jon Haynes and David Woods, who became co-directors in 1996.

-Their first few productions were adaptations of novels, but, apart from a two-man version of The Importance of Being Earnest, produced in 2005, since 1997 Haynes and Woods have devised and written all Ridiculusmus' plays.
+Their first few productions were adaptations of novels.
+Since 1997 Haynes and Woods have devised and written all but one of Ridiculusmus' plays.
 Some of these have been published by Oberon Books and commissioned by the Barbican, London.

-Early years
+History

-The founding members met as students at London's Poor School and while there they began busking on the London underground and doing comedy club open spots.
+The founding members met as students at London's Poor School and began busking on the London Underground and doing comedy club open spots.
 They called themselves Mel, Pat & Harm, and performed comic songs from the 1920s and 1930s to the accompaniment of Barr's ukulele.
-They also opened a Dadaist comedy club called The Tomato Club above a couscous restaurant in Kentish Town.
-The highlight of the evening was the "tomato spot," in which comics were invited to perform deliberately bad material to an audience armed with over-ripe tomatoes.
-The listing in Time Out said "Don't come," to which the magazine added "probably advice worth taking."
+They also opened a Dadaist comedy club called The Tomato Club.

 On graduating from The Poor School, Ridiculusmus filled a cancelled slot at London's Canal Cafe Theatre with a hastily produced adaptation of Jerome K. Jerome's Three Men in a Boat.
-It played to mixed reviews and encouraged the troupe to produce more adaptations; their next production was a promenade version of Flann O'Brien's cult classic novel The Third Policeman.
-Opening at Aras na Gael, the show, with free pints of The Wrastler stout given to any audience member bringing a bicycle part, became an instant small scale hit.
-Adding fellow Poor School graduates Kevin Henshall and Lucy Cuthbertson, the company grew to five members.
-Finding it difficult to survive in London, Ridiculusmus began to tour, and jumped at an offer to be in residence at The Playhouse in Derry, Northern Ireland.
-A trio once again—Woods and Haynes adapted another O'Brien novel, At Swim-Two-Birds, which toured widely.
+It played to mixed reviews and the troupe produced more adaptations; their next production was a promenade version of Flann O'Brien's novel The Third Policeman.
+Poor School graduates Kevin Henshall and Lucy Cuthbertson joined the company and Ridiculusmus was in residence at The Playhouse in Derry, Northern Ireland.
+Woods and Haynes then adapted another O'Brien novel, At Swim-Two-Birds.

-The Sister Mary Sessions

-In 1996 Ridiculusmus broke away from the adaptation of novels and began writing and producing their own work.
-The development season in the Sister Mary room at the playhouse in Derry resulted in three self-authored pieces, School, The Exhibitionists and Christmas.

-The Exhibitionists went on to tour nationally and internationally over the next six years.

-ARSEFLOP

-In 1999 Woods and Haynes coined the acrostic mnemonic ARSEFLOP to articulate their working principles: Attitude, Reality, Sensitivity, Edge, Focus, Listen, Open Your Heart and Play.